Submissions Open

 BIOS:

-• DO send a biographical statement.
-One page max, double spaced, 1 inch margins, which explains your connection to rural geographies and why you consider yourself an outsider.
-What are you outside of?
-How has this influenced your creative vision?
-We want to know who you are.
+• DO send your personal story.
+One page max, double spaced, 1 inch margins, which explains your connection to the American West and/or rural experiences.
+We want to know what you feel outside of, this could be your family, the norms of culture and community, consumer driven society.
+How has this influenced you?
+Does it make you work harder?
+In short, we want to know who you are, and what your vision is.
 We encourage you to submit a photo of you or something related to your submission (one photo per submission).

 • DO NOT send a list of your publications, awards, residencies, workshops or your creative writing or art school education.
 If your bio contains such information, your submission will not be considered.